 Clubs:

-The game held in 1881 was hosted by the Lindens, a school based down Upper Maze Hill, and the ground would go onto regularly host school games having already been the venue for rugby matches since 1870.
-The last known football matches here took place in 1914 and since then development of the site made the game unusable for adult football.
-After the Second World War, the only remaining recreation areas was the tennis club and a field situated south of Filsham Road which was used by Hastings & St Leonards College and built on in the 1950s.
+The 1881 match was hosted by the Lindens, a school based on Upper Maze Hill, and the ground went on to host regular school fixtures, having already been used for rugby since 1870.
+The last known football matches were played here in 1914, after which development of the surrounding area rendered the site unsuitable for adult football.
+Following the Second World War, the only remaining recreation facilities were the tennis club and a field south of Filsham Road, which was used by Hastings & St Leonards College before being built over in the 1950s.

 Also known as: Hickmans Field (Pre 1920s), Bohemia Farm